pip-services/pip-services-docs/content/en/conceptual/communication/commandable_http_services/_index.md

 ### Consuming a CommandableHttpService

 There are several ways to consume our service.
-In this tutorial, we will consider two of them, namely using Pip.Services’ CommandableHttpClient class and via code.
+In this tutorial, we will consider two of them, namely using Pip.Services' CommandableHttpClient class and via code.

 #### Using a CommandableHttpClient